 Seared Scallops

-Creamy Sauce For Scallops
+Creamy Italian Sauce For Scallops

-- Serve with a side salad or over your favorite pasta noodles or vegetable noodles.
+- Turn the heat to low, add the scallops and serve with a squeeze of juice from the lemon!
+Serve right away with a side salad or over your favorite pasta noodles or vegetable noodles.

 Natalie says